BlazeInferno64/blazed.js/lib/node/README.md

     // - responseHeaders
     // - status
     // - requestHeaders
+    // - responseSize
 })
 .catch(err => {
     return console.error(err);
     // For handling errors.
 })
-// Since this example is based on GET request therefore the data to
+// Since this example is based on GET request therefore the data
-// be sent in the request body is set to null.
+// to be sent in the request body is set to null.
 ```

 # URL Parsing